 7. New roles within I&O

 The roles of I&O leaders will evolve to support cloud services, get skilled in aggregation, customization, integration and governance.
 It is because the organizations are looking for optimizing costs and simplifying complexity.
-This trend will take effect in 2020.
+This trend already took effect in 2020 and will be continuing this year as well.

 Focus of most of the enterprises is on delivery and support of IaaS and PaaS solutions.
 This focus will shift to SaaS between 2019 and 2021.
 I&O teams will need to gain insight into SaaS from a security and compliance view.